 Key Takeaways:

-• Enterprises must have a strategy for dealing with unknown vulnerabilities that pave the way for known or unknown cyber attacks.
-One way forward is to respond promptly the moment a Remote Code Execution vulnerabilities is published.
+• Enterprises must have a strategy for dealing with unknown vulnerabilities that pave the way for known or unknown cyber-attacks.
+One way forward is to respond promptly the moment a Remote Code Execution vulnerability is published.
 The alternate way forward is to a compensating control and not live in constant fear.
 Threat actors are a constant threat, and the question isn’t if they will take advantage but when.

 • The Virsec Security Platform (VSP) is a proactive compensating control that cuts the threat actor’s dwell time to milliseconds.
 This means that the enterprise is protected even when it cannot apply software patches promptly.